ritvikmath/jekyll-now/_posts/2016-8-06-OptimalShiftScheduling.md

 **Hard Constraint 1: We need exactly three RAs with ON shifts and three RAs with IN shifts each night** {:center}

-Hmm ... how do we express this with our variables.
+Hmm ... how do we express this with our variables?
 Well, starting simple, we can choose a day, say May 15th.
 We know that exactly (no more, no less) than three RAs need to have ON shifts on May 15th.
 How do we count how many people will be ON for May 15th?
 Well since  $ON_{i, May 15} = 1$  if RA i is ON and $0$ if not, all we need to do is sum up the May 15 variable for all the RAs:

 $$ON_{Ash, May 15} + ON_{Bruce, May 15} + ... + ON_{Xavier, May 15} + ON_{Zeus, May 15}$$